withastro/astro/.changeset/chilly-pants-fix.md

 'astro': minor
 ---

-Astro exposes the middleware file path to the integrations in the hook `astro:build:done`
+Astro exposes the middleware file path to the integrations in the hook `astro:build:ssr`

 ```ts
 // myIntegration.js